 - Texas has a two-year statute of limitations during which you must file a claim, or the court will likely dismiss your lawsuit.

-- Evidence of fault and liability can disappear after the oil company or other parties conclude their investigations, and you want your own representative investigating the accident to gather evidence to support your negligence claim.
+- Evidence of fault and liability can disappear after the oil company or other parties conclude their investigations, and you want your own lawyer to investigate the accident and gather evidence to support your negligence claim.

 - Identifying all parties that might share liability for your losses